CMS-SUS-XPAG/GenLHEfiles/DecayStep/README.md

 Another complication when processing multiple mass points together, is that you loose track of which event belongs to which mass point.
 To remedy that we add an additional comment line to each event, containing the model and the mass point information.
 This can then be retreived from the LHEEventProduct.

 If you produced events up to X extra partons, Madgraph will have added a line to the output LHE file containing clustering information that is needed by the parton shower program, in this case pythia, to do the proper jet matching.
-When running the decay step, this line is removed and in the case of pythia8, replaced by another line (the exact meaning of that line is unclear).
+When running the decay step, this line is removed and in case of pythia8, replaced by another line (the exact meaning of that line is unclear).
 Until the new Madgraph-Pythia8 matching interface is fully setup and validated, I would recommend to stick to the old way of doing things (as for pythia6), and replace the new line with the old line from the undecayed file.
 While doing this you need to take care to copy things between the same events.

-I have provided a small script that will do all of these things, process_decayed_lhe.py.
+I have provided a small script that will do all of these things, `process_decayed_lhe.py`.
+As before, you will probably have to make some changes to this file, but there are plenty of comments to help you along.

 In case you want to do a private production on file without jet matching, you can skip this step and go straight ahead to FastSim or FullSim.